 In summary, it can be said that a very pragmatic framework has been created by the accompanying interventions in the liability norms of the GmbHG and AktG as well as the facilitations for the repayment of shareholder loans granted during the crisis and the defusing of the right of rescission.
 In particular, the planned apparent presumption makes it easier for many fundamentally healthy companies to document (possibly subsequently required) that they fall within the scope of protection of the law.
 Companies that were already insolvent before Corona are not protected by this law.

 The aforementioned relief will cease to apply from 01/10/2020 for companies that are insolvent.
 From 01/10/2020, the previously known obligations to file for insolvency in the event of illiquidity will apply.
 If an insolvency application is submitted late (delay in filing for insolvency), considerable civil and criminal liability standards must be observed.

 But even over-indebted companies should not lose any more time in context of the planned time limit of 31/12/2020 to take precautions against an obligation to file for insolvency that threatens from 01/01/2021.
 Suitable measures are, for example, capital measures that avoid over-indebtedness or the preparation of a so-called positive going concern forecast.
 In both cases, support from qualified consultants is usually necessary and a certain amount of time should be budgeted for these actions.

 Financial assistance to generate liquidity – Status as of 05/10/2020

 Financial aid for small and medium-sized enterprises, which have to close down all, or a substantial part of their business operations in the wake of the Corona crisis:

-- Applications can only be made via tax consultants or auditors - here is a brief summary of the most important facts:
+- Applications for both phases can still be made exclusively via tax consultants, auditors / sworn accountants and lawyers - here is a brief summary of the most important facts: